HebesbyChloe/Plan-restructuredata/new_database/schema/new_fix/system_tenant_schema_map.md

   - `is_default = true` roles are auto-assigned to new tenant members
   - Typically 'viewer' or 'member' role
   - Can have multiple default roles per tenant

+- **Stores:**
+  - One company (tenant) can have many stores
+  - Each store belongs to exactly one tenant
+  - `is_headquarters` flag identifies the main store
+  - Stores can have managers assigned (`manager_user_id`)
+  - Soft delete pattern for data retention
+  - CASCADE on tenant delete ensures stores are removed with company